-On April 8, 2011, we completed the acquisition of all of the issued and outstanding shares of MCP for: (i) a cash consideration of €105,793,548 (equal to approximately CDN\$142.8 million as of February 25, 2011, the last business day before the date of the Acquisition Agreement); (ii) promissory notes to the selling shareholders of MCP in an aggregate amount of €46,908,459 (equal to approximately CDN\$63.3 million as of February 25, 2011); and (iii) 11,377,797 common shares to the selling shareholders of MCP.
-The purchase price also includes a cash "holdback" in an amount of €14,970,785 (equal to approximately CDN\$20.2 million as of February 25, 2011).
-In addition, we agreed to assume the net debt of MCP, which represents €65.6 million as of December 31, 2010, most of which was comprised of short-term debt used to fund MCP's working capital requirements.
+On April 8, 2011, we completed the acquisition of all of the issued and outstanding shares of MCP for: (i) cash consideration of \$149.2 million (€105,793,548); (ii) promissory notes and holdback to the selling shareholders of MCP in an aggregate amount of \$89.3 million (€61,879,244); and (iii) 11,377,797 common shares to the selling shareholders of MCP at CDN\$7.73 per share for a consideration of \$91.9 million, for a total consideration of \$330.5 million.
+In addition, we agreed to assume the net debt of MCP, which represented €65.6 million as of December 31, 2010, most of which was comprised of short-term debt used to fund MCP's working capital requirements.

-In connection with the acquisition of MCP, Frank Fache, previously co-Chief Executive Officer of MCP, was appointed as our Executive Vice President, Strategic Supply and to our Board of Directors, which is now comprised of six directors.
-Laurent Raskin, also co-Chief Executive Officer of MCP was appointed as our Executive Vice President, Business Development and it is expected that he will join our Board of Directors at the next annual meeting of our shareholders.
+In connection with the acquisition of MCP, on April 11, 2011, Frank Fache, co-Chief Executive Officer of MCP, was appointed as our Executive Vice President, Strategic Supply and to our Board of Directors, and Laurent Raskin, also co-Chief Executive Officer of MCP, was appointed as our Executive Vice President, Business Development.
+Mr. Raskin joined our Board of Directors at our annual meeting of shareholders held on October 6, 2011.

-On April 11, 2011, we completed a bought deal public offering by issuing 13,590,000 common shares at a price of \$9.20 per share, for total proceeds of \$125 million.
+On April 11, 2011, we completed a bought deal public offering by issuing 13,590,000 common shares at a price of CDN\$9.20 per share, for total proceeds of CDN\$125 million.
 The public offering was made by way of short-form prospectus filed with the securities commissions of each of the provinces of Canada, as well as in the United States under applicable registration statement exemptions.

-In April 2011, we decided to close Atlumin Energy Inc. ("Atlumin"), one the subsidiaries of MCP located in Synnyvale, California, U.S.A.
+In April 2011, we decided to close Atlumin Energy Inc. ("Atlumin"), a subsidiary of MCP located in Sunnyvale, California.
 Atlumin was a producer of solar-related products.

-On July 12, 2011, we completed the closing of a new \$250 million senior secured multi-currency revolving credit facility to replace our existing \$50 million two-year senior secured revolving facility with National Bank of Canada.
-The new credit facility will be used to refinance our existing indebtedness and for other corporate purposes, including capital expenditures and growth opportunities.
+On July 12, 2011, we completed a new CDN\$250 million senior secured multi-currency revolving credit facility to replace our existing CDN\$50 million two-year senior secured revolving facility with National Bank of Canada.
+The new credit facility was used to refinance our indebtedness at the time and is currently used for other corporate purposes, including capital expenditures and growth opportunities.
 The new credit facility has a four-year term and bears interest at either prime rate, U.S. base rate, LIBOR or EURO LIBOR plus a margin based on our senior consolidated debt to EBITDA ratio.
-We also have a US\$35 million credit facility in Asia.
+We also have a \$35 million credit facility in Asia.
 At any time, we have the option to request that the new credit facility be expanded to \$350 million through the exercise of an additional \$100 million accordion feature, subject to review and approval by the lenders.

-On August 24, 2011, we announced a change to our financial year-end from May 31 to December 31.
-This change will align our financial year end with the financial year end of MCP, simplifying internal processes as all of our business units will use the same reporting period.
+On August 24, 2011, we announced a change to our financial year end from May 31 to December 31.
+This change has aligned our financial year end with the financial year end of MCP, simplifying internal processes as all of our business units now use the same reporting period.
+Due to this change, our fiscal year ended December 31, 2011 is comprised of seven months.